espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

     The heartbeat message should be designed into a single package (less than 11 bytes), so the transmission and reception of it can be more efficient.

-1.20 What operations should be performed when Provisioner removes nodes from the network?
+1.20 What Operations Should Be Performed When Provisioner Removes Nodes from the Network?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Usually when Provisioner tries to remove node from the mesh network, the procedure includes three main steps: